Brisbane Marriage Registry Photography Overview

 Secure Parking Turbot Street (100 metres FROM TURBOT ST ENTRANCE)

 Firstly, forget about Wilson Parking (160 Ann Street).
-This is the closest car park to the registry if you look on a map, but it’s monthly parking only ;)
+This is technically the closest car park to the registry if you look on a map, but it’s monthly parking only.

-Secure Parking operates a paid car park right next door at 179 Turbot Street (the back entrance) about 100m from the registry.
+Secure Parking operates a paid car park right next door at 179 Turbot Street (the back entrance) about 150m from the registry.
 Please note that this car park does not have disability access.
 What this means is there is a compulsory short set of steep stairs on Turbot Street that must be used to access the lift.
+Also at least three times I have used the car park the lifts weren’t working, so it’s not a good option for people with mobility issues.

-The secret with Secure Parking is to book online and get a five digit pin code to access the car park, so the cost comes down from downright extortionary pricing of $70+ for drive up, to as little as $21 for afternoon parking.
+The secret with Secure Parking is to book online and get a six digit pin code to access the car park, so the cost comes down from downright extortionary pricing of $75+ for drive up, to around $30 for two hours.
 They call this pre-paid service ‘Secure-A-Spot’.

 You can then walk to the Turbot Streert entrance to the registry, about 100m past the Turbot Street Secure Parking building at 179 Turbot Street.
 This entrance is open weekdays, and is the only entrance on weekends.

 Having said that, this car park is not for the faint hearted or easily perturbed.
-Most of the available car parks at Secure Parking 179 Turbot Street are normally located on floors 5, 6 and 7.
-That means having to negotiate the narrow, windy ramps up multiple floors up with blind corners.
-Be extremely careful of cars from your left hand side as you enter each level as there is almost no visibility and no mirrors … Once you finally get to the top, you need to pray there are still some parks available.
+Most of the available car parks at Secure Parking 179 Turbot Street are normally located on the higher floors (3 and above).
+That means having to negotiate the narrow, windy ramps up multiple floors with blind corners.
+Be extremely careful of cars from your left hand side as you exit and is there is almost no visibility and no mirrors.

-I can’t emphasise this enough… on two occassions I have almost hit cars coming down the ramp (and once a car coming up the ramp).
-Of all the car parks in Brisbane (and I have been to most of them) this car park is the scariest and hardest to negotiate.
+I can’t emphasise this enough… on two occassions I have almost collided with cars coming down the ramp when I exited.
+Of all the car parks in Brisbane (and I have been to most of them) this car park is the scariest and hardest to negotiate and to actually park your car.

 Parking here also requires careful maneouvering of your vehicle (especially large vehicles).
 If you have a small car or someone to guide you then that will make it much easier.

-You will also sometimes have to use one flight of stairs to access the lift on the fifth level (no lift access on level 6 - if the lifts are operating - which they are ‘most of the time’).
+You will also sometimes have to use one flight of stairs to access the lift on the fifth level (no lift access on level 6 - if the lifts are operating - which they are ‘the vast majority of the time’).
+In this case, I find it easier just to walk down the ramps rather than use the stairs, although that is technically not the safest option ;)

 But wait there’s more… If there are no parks available (even though you booked) and you call the Secure Parking customer services number to complain they will direct you at their call centre to the nearest available alternative Secure Parking building.
-This could be kilometres away, and would mean missing the ceremony altogether.
-So if you are parking at 179 Turbot Street, just make sure you have a backup plan if the car park is full.
-One such emergency backup plan for me is parking at Wickham Terrace Car Park.
+This could be kilometres away, and would probably mean missing the ceremony altogether.
+Allow plenty of time to park somewhere else if the need arises and have a backup plan.

 If you do choose to park at 179 Turbot Street (and it’s a good option for afternoon parking) allow at least an extra 15 minutes just to park and get back downstairs.